-This lens is approved by the PPLFPA, Professional Patio and Lawn Furniture Photographers' Association, with a grade of "A-."
+For use on older cameras, this lens is approved by the PPLFPA, Professional Patio and Lawn Furniture Photographers' Association, with a grade of "A-."

 You really have to go out of your way to see any, and even if you do, they are only at the widest end.
 There are none at the longer end.

 Here are the full guide images from which the crops are taken:

 On newer cameras, there won't be any color fringes.

 I see no differences from my other Canon lenses.

 It has a rubber gasket on the lens mount to keep crud out of your camera.

 Filters have a tendency to unscrew themselves from these metal lens threads, so keep checking to be sure you don't lose any.